jtjk/AzureSensorControl/README.md

 # AzureSensorControl

 Initial version of Azure IoT Hub sensor control -project.
-Project consists of webpage that uses Ajax to get device list from node server component.
-From webpage, it is possible to command remote device to send sensor data.
-This initial version is just to test Azure IoT Hub
+Project consists of webpage that uses Websockets to communicate with node server component.
+From webpage, it is possible to command remote device which sends "sensor" data.

+This sample is just sending "wind speed" once per second when client app is running

+Check [Tutorial](http://appelfish.cloudapp.net/?p=119) how to configure and run this application.